 - Do your employees understand how to properly handle and maintain their equipment?

 The work environment can be hard on mobile equipment, so make sure the equipment is being used in the appropriate setting and that it's properly protected.
-For example, if the equipment is being used in a rugged environment, such as a loading dock, make sure it's insulated in a protective case.
+If the equipment is being used in a rugged environment, such as a loading dock, make sure it's insulated in a protective case.

 Red Flag #3: Repeat Offenders

-Individual mobile devices might have a high incidence of repair.
+Incidents don't always fall on lack of training or device misuse.
+Certain mobile devices have a higher incidence of failures than others.
 If you notice you're sending the same piece of equipment out for repair time and time again, it might be due to one of the following reasons:

 - The equipment may be at the end of its device lifecycle and needs to be replaced